 When you are looking for an agent, the way they ask for new books and authors shows that they understand this idea.
-They want the Princess Bride but for middle grades and with a farm girl that saves the prince (which, by the way, would be a lot of the books by Tamora Pierce).
+They want The Princess Bride but for middle grade and with a farm girl who saves the prince (which, by the way, would be a lot of the books by Tamora Pierce).
 One of my favorite series that’s getting turned into a movie this fall is Artemis Fowl.
 It’s the same book that’s been written a billion times: kid finds fairies.
 But Eoin Colfer asked what no one else ever did.
 What happens if the kid is a billionaire evil genius?
-Now, wouldn’t you want to know what an evil genius 12-year-old with a billion dollars to spend and no parents would need fairies for…
+Now, wouldn’t you want to know what an evil genius 12-year-old with a billion dollars to spend and no parents would need fairies for?

 So, there you go.
 Do you want to push your creativity with writing to the next level?
 Go to the library and ask the librarian what her favorite modern book, kids’ book, and old book are.
-Read all three and then combine into a wacky plot line or a short story.
-Or even some mixed media art piece.
+Read all three and then combine them into a wacky plot line or a short story.
+Or even some mixed-media art piece.

 I’m serious.
 Go to the library now.
 Then let me know what you’re reading and any fun ideas that come from it.
 Some will not work.
 Some may be fun.
 And some might spark the greatest novel of the century.
 But you won’t know until you read and try.